syncfusion-content/maui-toolkit-docs/maui-toolkit/Circular-Charts/DataLabels.md

 {% highlight c# %}

-SfCircularChart chart = new SfCircularChart();
+// Create a new instance of SfCircularChart SfCircularChart chart = new SfCircularChart();
 . . .
+// Create a new PieSeries
 PieSeries series = new PieSeries();

 series.ShowDataLabels = true;

-series.DataLabelSettings = new CircularDataLabelSettings()
+// Configure data label settings for the series series.DataLabelSettings = new CircularDataLabelSettings() {
-{
-    UseSeriesPalette = true,
+    // Use the series palette colors for data labels UseSeriesPalette = true,
 };

 chart.Series.Add(series);
+this.Content = chart;

 {% endhighlight %}